Dr. Alex Quinn - PrincipAL Investigator

 ZACHARY LONG - PhD student

-Zachary received his BSc Honours in Medical Science with a minor in Computer Science from Dalhousie University.
+Zachary received his BSc Honours in Medical Science with a Minor in Computer Science from Dalhousie University.
 During that time he was investigating how acute thermal changes affect basal autonomic tone of the intracardiac nervous system in the isolated zebrafish heart.
 His current project involves investigating mechanisms of intrinsic cardiac control, using the zebrafish as an experimental model.
 In his free time, Zachary enjoys hiking, watching motorsport and sailing.

-BRIANNA LATREMOUILLE - MSC student
+BRIANNA LATREMOUILLE - PhD student

 Brianna received her BSc in Physiology from McGill University, followed by summer of a Neuroscience research investigating the effects of early-life stress on development in neonatal rats.
 She is currently the exploring the effects of an acute increase in mechanical afterload on mechano-electrical coupling in rabbit isolated ventricular myocytes using a cell-in-gel system.
 Apart from research, she enjoys reading, painting, hiking, and rock-climbing.

-AMELIA REINER - BSC student
+Catherine chiasson - BSC student

-Amelia is a 4th year BSc Medical Sciences student at Dalhousie University who is investigating the effects of cannabinoid exposure on cardiac development and function in zebrafish embryos.
-In her free time, Amelia enjoys baking, reading, and going to the gym.
+Catherine is a 3rd year BSc Medical Sciences student at Dalhousie University who is working with zebrafish hearts to develop a zebrafish-specific QTc formula.
+In her free time, Catherine enjoys reading, cooking, and playing sports.

-Shannon Dallaire - BSC student
+maya richmond - BSC student

 LAB ALUMNI